A Very Backstreet Christmas: Promotion

-"Last Christmas," a cover of Wham!'s was 1984 hit, was issued on September 6, 2022 as the album lead single, followed by the release of its official music video on November 1.
-The Backstreet Boys' rendition peaked at number one on the US Adult Contemporary radio airplay chart, becoming the band's third topper on the chart as well as their number one hit since "I Want It That Way" reigned for 10 weeks beginning in July 1999.
-In October 2002, songwriter Gary Baker revealed in an interview that one of the new songs he wrote for the album, "Christmas in New York," would served as the album's second single, with a brand new music video premiere in claymation.
+"Last Christmas", a cover of Wham!'s 1984 hit, was issued on September 6, 2022 as the album’s lead single, followed by the release of its official music video on November 1.
+The Backstreet Boys' rendition peaked at number one on the US Adult Contemporary radio airplay chart, becoming the band's third topper on the chart, as well as their first number-one hit on it since "I Want It That Way", which reigned for 10 weeks beginning in July 1999.

+In October 2002, songwriter Gary Baker revealed in an interview that one of the new songs he wrote for the album, "Christmas in New York", would serve as the album’s second single, with a brand new music video premiere in claymation.
 Released on December 6, 2022, the song reached number 19 on the US Adult Contemporary chart.

 Critical reception

 AllMusic editor Neil Z. Yeung rated the album three and a half stars out of five.
-He found thath "with harmonies and vocal control honed by the decades, the quintet's talents have aged like a fine mulled wine, which is apparent on A Very Backstreet Christmas [...]
-A trio of originals close the album, with "Christmas in New York" bringing the nostalgic, technicolor magic of old and "Together" and "Happy Days" bridging their soul/R&B and dance-pop sides."
-In a negative review, Barney Harsent from The Arts Desk wrote that "the album sounds about a tenth as interesting as that scenario suggests.
+He wrote that "with harmonies and vocal control honed over decades, the quintet's talents have aged like a fine mulled wine, which is apparent on A Very Backstreet Christmas [...]
+A trio of originals close the album, with 'Christmas in New York' bringing the nostalgic, technicolor magic of old and 'Together' and 'Happy Days' bridging their soul/R&B and dance-pop sides."

+In a negative review, Barney Harsent of The Arts Desk wrote that "the album sounds about a tenth as interesting as that scenario suggests.
 Where we could have joy, we get a light dusting of saccharine sweetness; where we could have fun, we get earnest emoting; where we could have a knowing wink and a rimshot, we get poor pacing and worse phrasing."
 He rated the album one out of five stars and concluded: "This one gives absolutely nothing in return."